hazelcast/hazelcast-reference-manual/src/Map-Locks.md

 #### Pessimistic Locking

-One way to solve the race issue is using pessimistic locking: lock the map entry until you are finished with it.
+One way to solve the race issue is by using pessimistic locking--lock the map entry until you are finished with it.

-To perform pessimistic locking, use the lock mechanism provided by Hazelcast distributed map, i.e. the `map.lock` and `map.unlock` methods.
+To perform pessimistic locking, use the lock mechanism provided by the Hazelcast distributed map, i.e., the `map.lock` and `map.unlock` methods.
 See the below example code.

 ```java
 public class PessimisticUpdateMember {